ebremstedt/swepin/README.md

 # Or using the shorter alias
 from swepin import SwePin

+# For strict format validation (YYYYMMDD-NNNN only)
+from swepin import SwePinStrict

 # Parse a Swedish Personal Identity Number
 pin = SwePin("198012241234")